trustgrid/docs/content/en/docs/alarms/alarm-filters/index.md

 The [event]({{<ref "events" >}}) payload includes the [node’s]({{<ref "docs/nodes" >}}) unique identifier (UID) which is a string of generated text and numbers.
 If your "Contains Text" criteria is too short, there is a chance a [node]({{<ref "docs/nodes" >}}) UID will also match unexpectedly.
 {{</field>}}
+{{<field "Cel Expression">}} This field uses the [cel syntax](https://github.com/google/cel-spec/blob/master/doc/langdef.md) to define a filter expression that will be evaluated against each event.
+These expressions allow the use of wildcard values to match portions of the event payload.
+For example, if your node naming convention included some indicator of environment like `-prod` you could use an expression like: `ctx.node.name=="*-prod*` to match any node with `-prod` in the name.
+{{</field>}}
 {{</fields>}}